klamping/vrt-email-course/manuscript/day-4.md

 ### Result of clicking on navigation item

-For our needs, we want to see what the page looks like after clicking a menu item.
+For our needs, we want to see what the page looks like after clicking a menu item and loading the new page.
 WebdriverIO automatically waits for the page to load after the click, so it's a pretty simple addition to our test:

 ```js
 var menuIcon = {...};